Applications are open for Spring, Summer, and Fall 2020.

 GRE scores should be sent to CWRU using the school code 1105.
 MCAT Score Reports, DAT, PCAT, TOEFL, and IELTS scores (if applicable) should be emailed in PDF format to email@example.com using a clear version that includes the applicant’s name and date of birth on the same page as the scores.
 Do not send MCAT scores by AMCAS; instead, email an AMCAS Verified Score Report to firstname.lastname@example.org.

 For international students, additionally one the folllowing is required: the TOEFL, IELTS, or PTE (Pearson Test of English) is required.
 In order to waive the language test, an applicant must meet one of the following requirements : 1) the student speaks English as their native language, 2) the student has completed a bachelor’s or higher degree at a foreign university where the instruction was in English, or 3) the student has earned a bachelor’s or higher degree in a U.S. college or university.
 The waiver will not be applied until review of the official transcripts with degree verification.
 To be considered for admission, the minimal IELTS score is 7.0, and the minimum TOEFL score is 90.
 We do not give conditional admission if a language test is required and one of these scores has not been met.

 Students are recommended to have one year of English, one year of biology, one year of physics, and two years of chemistry (through organic chemistry) on their undergraduate record.
 Students will also need a laptop in order to take exams.

 A personal statement is required and should be submitted along with the online application.
+The personal statement how the Medical Physiology program can help you achieve your career goals.
 A CV or resume is optional and can be submitted along with the online application.